-"Is it a good thing to cultivate dreaming?" she was asked (p.
-63).
-"It is by cultivating the power of what is called dreaming that clairvoyance is developed."
-"Are there any means of interpreting dreams - for instance, the interpretations given in dream-books?"
+"Is it a good thing to cultivate dreaming?" she was asked (T. B. L., 63).
+"It is by cultivating the power of what is called dreaming that clair-voyance is developed."

+"Are there any means of interpreting dreams - for instance, the interpretation given in dream-books?"

 "None but the clairvoyant faculty and spiritual intuition of the 'interpreter'.
 Every dreaming Ego differs from every other, as our physical bodies do.
 If everything in the universe has seven keys to its symbolism on the physical plane, how many keys may it not have on the higher planes?"